 Finally, this microphone needs power to work.
 That means that it will not work on most phones, computers and other electronic devices that don’t output plug in power (1.5-10v).
 And if you connect it to a device that outputs phantom power (more than 10v), you’ll ruin it.
 But it does work great with most digital recorder.
 I recommend you get the Sony ICD-ux560 (here’s a review of this voice recorder), an awesome recorder for this mic, and for recording research interviews.

 Awesome lavalier microphone.
 The best that I’ve ever used.
 The sound from this will blow your mind.
 So rich, it’s unexpected.
 Very easy to use.
 Plug it into a digital recorder and start recording.
 This is a sneaky good, sneaky reliable clip on microphone.
 A real bargain.
+Buy it now from Amazon.
 As always, please keep us in mind for all of your academic transcription services needs.